Darth Maul

 REPORTING TO SIDIOUS

+After Darth Maul’s failure on Tatooine, there was supposed to be a short scene where Maul contacts Darth Sidious and explains what happened.
+The scene was to take place on a Tatooine desert mesa at twilight.
 It’s not in the Episode I novelization or the Episode I Comic Adaptation, but it did exist at one point in the early drafts of the script.
-Whether or not it was actually filmed has yet to be determined, but it was included in the shooting schedule so there’s a pretty good chance that they gave it a shot.
+We don’t know if it was actually filmed, but it was included in the shooting schedule, so there’s a good chance.

 FINISH IT